 Shipping Your Painting:

-• Shipping varies from painting to painting depending on size and weight and usually cost about 10% of the cost of the painting for paintings shipped within the United States.
+• Shipping for paintings runs about 10% of the cost of the painting within the United States.
 Overseas international shipping generally runs about 20% of the cost of the painting, which includes crating and insurance.

 • Shortly after you have completed checking out on the website we will provide you with a shipping date.
 Once the painting has been shipped you will be notified with a tracking number.